normen/homebridge-milighthub-platform/README.md

 #### Using MQTT

 If MQTT is configured in the MiLight Hub then the plugin will automatically read those settings and use them to connect to MiLight Hub via MQTT.

 Make sure your MQTT topic pattern includes the `:device_id`, `:device_type` and `:group_id` values, as in the suggested default value `milight/:device_id/:device_type/:group_id`.

+To use the MQTT backchannel make sure your MQTT topic _state pattern_ looks something like `milight_state/:device_id/:device_type/:group_id`.

 ## Limitations